khizraghaffarkk/Khizra-Ghaffar-Portfolio/README.md

 ## <span style="color:#6e5494">Features</span>

 ### <span style="color:#4caf50">1.
 Responsive Design</span>
-   - The portfolio is crafted with a responsive layout, ensuring optimal viewing experience across various devices, including desktops, tablets, and smartphones.
+   - The portfolio is crafted with a responsive layout, ensuring optimal viewing experience across various software tools and platforms.

 ### <span style="color:#4caf50">2.
 Project Showcase</span>
    - Explore my projects with live links to see them in action.
 Each project is accompanied by a brief description highlighting its key features and technologies used.